 By David Joel Miller.

-In the new DSM-5 the five axis system was eliminated.
+In the new DSM-5, the five-axis system was eliminated.
 Personality disorders are now included in the full list of mental, emotional, and behavioral disorders, just like any other mental health issue.
-I have left this post here, as originally posted, because much of this information remains relevant.
+I have left this post here, as originally posted because much of this information remains relevant.
 Not all of the changes we expected in the DSM-5 took place.
-For the current status take a look at some fo the newer posts.
+For the current status take a look at some of the newer posts.

 How many Personality Disorders are there?